Remember, remember, the fifth of November

 Life goes on, and many of our long-held traditions are based on things we’d prefer not to explore too deeply.
 The demise of Guido Fawkes has given us one of our favourite early winter festive occasions and if these days we seem to prefer calling it Bonfire Night rather than Guy Fawkes Night, maybe it’s inevitable.
 Bonfires have probably been lit for as long as man has been able to make fire, either to celebrate, to punish or to warn of impending mayhem.
 The citizens of Lewes, East Sussex, have taken it to a whole different level but they’re not alone – at Lerwick in the Shetland Isles the late January festival of Up Helly Aa mixes torch-lit processions with burning Viking longboats…hopefully there’s no looting and pillaging!
 Up Helly Aa

 No Viking longboats here now – although one occasionally appears a few miles away at Llangorse Lake, but that’s a story for another time.
 Bonfire Night was celebrated last night (Saturday 4th) by the town, at the local football club.
-Michael and I hadn’t been before but had been told it was very good – and so it was!
+Mr B and I hadn’t been before but had been told it was very good – and so it was!
 The fireworks were fantastic and even though the weather forecasters had predicted doom and gloom, it wasn’t too cold and it didn’t rain until hours later.

 Post fireworks we all traipsed back to my friend Sally’s house for food and drink.
 We started with Sally’s chilli and nachos with guacamole and soured cream, before moving on to Jane’s chocolate and hazelnut meringue.
 On the expectation that we’d all be pretty greedy I’d taken along a plate of Sticky Toffee Pudding cakes – just make your favourite STP mixture but pour into muffin cases and bake as individual cakes.
 When they’ve cooled, cut out a divot from the centre, spoon in some toffee sauce (not too runny) and replace the fragment of cake, pushing it down so that it sticks (!).